eHabitat/ehabitat/docs/source/contributing/issue_reports.md

 in the project issue tracker.

-When writing an issue, make sure to include any supporting information, in particular, the version of TimeXAI that you are using and how did you install it.
+When writing an issue, make sure to include any supporting information, in particular, the version of eHabitat that you are using and how did you install it.
 The issue tracker has several templates available to help in writing the issue and including useful supporting information.